 Let’s call this gym session a wrap.
 We all have areas in which we need to develop.
 Maybe for you it’s managing negative emotions and maybe for us it’s figuring out what to do with those inquisitive eyebrows.
 Regardless, rather than reacting quickly, we should all take a second to yield.

-We wish you the best of luck on your “self-control” journey!
+We wish you the best of luck on your journey on “developing self-control”!

 – Rachel Zolotarsky, Lingo Live Product Manager and Hillary Wein, Lingo Live Coach

 Interested in reading more?
-Check out the first two blogs in this series:
+Check out the other blogs in this series: